robak86/hardwired/README.md

 - `scope.cascading(definition).configure(configureFn)`: Modifies the instance after it's created.
 - `scope.cascading(definition).define(factoryFn)`: Completely redefines how the instance is created.

+Additionally, you can make the definition cascading using `scope.markCascading(definition)`.

 ##### Inheriting instances from the parent scope

 - `scope.inheritLocal(definition)` - inherits the instance from the parent only for the current scope